Quiet girl found a voice mama could not quell

 Added: Monday, June 30, 2014 / From "Arc & Hue" (Willow Books 2009).
 Used with permission.

-Tara Betts is the author of Break the Habit (Trio House Press, 2016) and Arc & Hue (Willow Books, 2009).
+Tara Betts is the author of Break the Habit (Trio House Press, 2016) and Arc & Hue (Willow Brooks, 2009).
 Her work has appeared in POETRY, American Poetry Review, Essence, NYLON, ESPNW, and numerous anthologies.
-Tara is also one of the co-editors of The Beiging of America: Personal Narratives About Being Mixed Race in the 21st Century (2Leaf Press, 2017).
-Tara holds a Ph.D. in English from Binghamton University and a MFA in Creative Writing from New England College.
-She teaches at University of Illinois-Chicago.
-She represented Chicago twice at the National Poetry Slam as part of the first two Mental Graffiti slam teams, and has appeared on radio and television, including HBO's Def Poetry Jam.
-Please, visit her website.
+Tara is also one of the co-editors of The Beiging of America: Personal Narratives About Being Mixed Race in the 21st Century (2Leaf Press, 2017) and editor of a critical edition of Binghamtom University and a MFA from New England College.
+She represented Chicago twice at the National Poetry Slam as a part of the first two Mental Graffiti slam teams, and has appeared on radio and television, including HBO's Def Poetry Jam.